Research and Links

 -

-- Community Health Assessment and Community Health Improvement Plan, Los Angeles County Dept. of Public Health
+- Community Health Equity Improvement Plan for Los Angeles County.
+Los Angeles County Dept. of Public Health.

-- Final Report and Recommendations on Homelessness in Alameda County, California, 2018, Urban Institute, Brown, S., et al.
+- Final Report and Recommendations on Homelessness in Alameda County, California.
+(2018).
+Urban Institute.
+Brown, S., et al.

-- Live Well San Diego Report Card on Children, Families, and Community, 2017, The Children's Initiative & Live Well San Diego
+- Live Well San Diego Report Card on Children, Families, and Community.
+The Children’s Initiative.

 - More Data Sources For Homelessness